 So I thought I'd discuss the question, and my answer, here to share with you all.

-Which fund is better, Dimensional or Vanguard?
+Which is better, Dimensional or Vanguard?

-Both are great, have strengths and weaknesses, and are better than what 99% of international investors are invested in.
+The short answer is, both are great, have strengths and weaknesses, and are better than what 99% of international investors are invested in.

 If I could wave a wand and move all the trillions of dollars sat languishing in low-interest deposit accounts with banks, toxic structured products or poorly performing active funds portfolios - to either of these, I would.